SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 **Alpha** refers to the hardware for which this project will run on.
 **5.2** refers to the version of ESP-IDF for which this project is built with.
-**V1** refers to the level of features in this sample project.
-As features increase, this number will increase.
+**V1** refers to the number of features in this sample project.
+As feature count increases, this number will increase.

 **Hardware Supported:**
 * Esp32s3 DevKitC / DevKitM